Last Updated: 4 months ago

 Medicaid (US)

-In the US, if you do not have access to private insurance, you can benefit from Medicaid.
-Medicaidincludes hearing aid cost coverage as well.
+In the US, you can benefit from Medicaid if you do not have access to private insurance.
+Medicaid includes hearing aid cost coverage as well.

 Provincial Health Services (Canada)